Foreshore and coastal creek projects

 -

-The Noosa natural areas and environmental communications design standards will be finalised by July 2023.
+The Noosa natural areas and environmental communications design standards will be finalised by July 2025, subject to budget.
 To be cost-effective and resource conscious, new signs and communication products will be rolled out gradually, where and when they would normally be replaced or newly installed.

 For more information environment@noosa.qld.gov.au.